 If there has been more than one instance of a player playing a course competitively in any calendar year, all form data are displayed, comma-separated.

-All form data (including qualifying school, amateur & lower-tier events) are displayed as final placings; this may not be form relating to the Tour he or she is playing this week.
+All form data (including qualifying school, amateur & lower-tier events) are displayed as final placings; so this may not be form relating to the Tour he or she is playing this week.

 LW means last week; -8W means eight weeks ago, etc.